charmed-kubernetes/bundle/fragments/k8s/core/README.md

 ...
 ```

-By default, the channel will be set to `stable`, which means your cluster will
-always be upgraded to the latest stable version of Kubernetes available.
+By default, the channel is set to `stable` on the current minor version of Kubernetes, for example, `1.6/stable`.
+This means your cluster will receive automatic upgrades for new patch releases (e.g. 1.6.2 -> 1.6.3), but not for new minor versions (e.g. 1.6.3 -> 1.7).
+To upgrade to a new minor version, configure the channel manually as described above.

 ## Interacting with the Kubernetes cluster

 After the cluster is deployed you may assume control over the Kubernetes cluster
-from any kubernetes-master, or kubernetes-worker node.
+from any kubernetes-master or kubernetes-worker node.

 To download the credentials and client application to your local workstation: